 Bid by device

-You may find that your campaigns to desktop are out-performing those to mobile (or visa-versa).
+You may find that your campaigns to desktop users are out-performing those to mobile (or visa-versa).
 Have you also considered the potentially different objectives between your desktop and mobile site?

 Test Google’s remarketing options

 Use Google’s Smart Lists remarketing function to serve ads to people who have previously visited your website.
-This works by serving them a message when they’ve left you website without having purchased, enabling you to reconnect through the serving of a different message to that of a typical Adwords campaign.
+This works by serving them a message when they’ve left your website without having purchased, enabling you to reconnect through the serving of a different message to that of a typical Adwords campaign.

 If you are interested in discussing your current Adwords activity or simply see whether or not you have the right strategy currently in place, drop us an email.
 We’ll be happy to help.